SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 A method called `T Invoke<T>(Func<IRabbitTemplate, T> rabbitOperations)` is provided.
 Any operations performed within the scope of the `rabbitOperations` and on the provided `RabbitTemplate` argument use the same dedicated `Channel`, which will be closed at the end (not returned to a cache).
-If the channel is a `IPublisherCallbackChannel`, it is returned to the cache after all confirms have been received (see [Publisher Confirms and Returns](#template-confirms).
+If the channel is a `IPublisherCallbackChannel`, it is returned to the cache after all confirms have been received (see [Template Publisher Confirms and Returns](#template-publisher-confirms-and-returns).

 One example of why you might need to use this is if you wish to use the `WaitForConfirms()` method on the underlying `Channel`.
 Alternatively, the `RabbitTemplate` also provides `WaitForConfirms(int timeout)` and `WaitForConfirmsOrDie(int timeout)`, which delegates to the dedicated channel used within the scope of the `rabbitOperations`.
 The methods cannot be used outside of that scope, for obvious reasons.

-Note that a higher-level abstraction that lets you correlate confirms to requests is provided elsewhere (see [Publisher Confirms and Returns](#template-confirms).
+Note that a higher-level abstraction that lets you correlate confirms to requests is provided elsewhere (see [Template Publisher Confirms and Returns](#template-publisher-confirms-and-returns).
 If you want only to wait until the broker has confirmed delivery, you can use the technique shown in the following example:

 ```csharp